 Months passed, other settlements were built, and the misfortune between von Malatesta and Brothenworthfuld was forgotten.
 But unrest was fomenting through the island, for the lords were now at the mercy of a fiendish saboteur: a treacherous thief in the night, sneaking through the lands of von Malatesta, Brothenworthfuld, McGorglefont and Sean alike, marauding and pillaging his fill.
 Under this pretense the McGorglefont amassed an immense army of knights at a rate that alarmed the other lords.
 And yet, the von Malatesta estates were attacked more often than any other, and soon Lady Hildegard found her stores depleted, production of wool and timber and brick coming to a halt.

 Once again time marched on and the quarrel between Lady Hildegard and Lord Candamir was forgotten.
 The new year was approaching, the tenth since the lords first settled upon the new island.
 They made a pact with each other to gather ten years after the moment they first broke land, and in that gathering decide who made the most advances to the benefit of the island.
-Lord McGorglefont pointed to his four grand cities and large army of knights, Lady von Malatesta her nine, small to be sure, but quaint and successful countryside settlements, while the old Marquis of Brothenworthfuld beamed in pride at his lengthy network of roads connecting every domain of the island to each other, finally beating out the Lady von Malatesta’s roads.
-Sean then appeared, and crowned himself the One Lord of the island.
+Lord McGorglefont pointed to his home settlement, three grand cities, and large army of knights, while Lady von Malatesta praised her nine, small to be sure, but quaint and successful countryside settlements, while the old Marquis of Brothenworthfuld beamed in pride at his lengthy network of roads connecting every domain of the island to each other, finally beating out the Lady von Malatesta’s roads.
+Sean then appeared, and crowned himself the One Lord of the Island.

 The lords were astonished, they demanded he tell them by what rights could he claim such a title, in what way did he develop the island.
 He smiled and told them, points.
 I gained points with the men upstairs, once a year, for ten years.
 You all have only nine points, but I have ten.